 Morpho is a Peer-to-Peer layer on top of lending pools like Compound or Aave.
 Rates are seamlessly improved for both suppliers and borrowers whilst preserving the same liquidity and liquidation guarantees.
-In short, Morpho-Compound is an upgraded version of Compound, Morpho-AAVE is an upgraded version of AAVE.
+In short, Compound Optimizer is an upgraded version of Compound, Aave Optmizers are upgraded version of Aave.

 Rewards by Threat Level